KxSystems/docs/docs/ref/upsert.md

 If `x` is the name of a table, it is updated in place.
 Otherwise the updated table is returned.

+If `x` is the name of a table as a symbol atom (or the name of a splayed table as a directory handle) that does not exits in the file system, it is written.

 ## Simple table

 ```q